pytest-dev/pytest/doc/en/reference.rst

 PYTEST_DISABLE_PLUGIN_AUTOLOAD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When set, disables plugin auto-loading through setuptools entrypoints.
-Only explicitly specified plugins will be
+Set to "1" to disable plugin auto-loading through setuptools entrypoints.
-loaded.
+Only explicitly specified plugins will be loaded then.

 PYTEST_CURRENT_TEST
 ~~~~~~~~~~~~~~~~~~~